-I FORWARD-LOOKING STATEMENTS 3
+l.
+FORWARD-LOOKING STATEMENTS 3

-н.
+II.
 CORPORATE STRUCTURE

-Name, Address and Incorporation
+Name, Address and Incorporation 3

 III.
 GENERAL DEVELOPMENT OF THE BUSINESS

-A. Three-Year History (i) Canadian Representation Agreement with The Absolut Company Aktiebolag - Asolut Vodka
+A. Three-Year History 4

-(ii) Name Change - Corby Spirit and Wine Limited

-(iii) Agreements to Represent Pernod Ricard Brands in Canada 5
+(i) Agreements to Represent Pernod Ricard Brands in Canada 5

-(iv) Extension of Production and Administrative Services Agreements with Pernod Ricard 5

-(v) United Kingdom Representation Agreement with Pernod Ricard UK, Ltd. - Lamb's Rum
+(iii) United Kingdom Representation Agreement with Pernod Ricard UK Limited- Lamb's Rum

-(vi) Acquisition of the Spirits Assets of Domaines Pinnacle Inc 5
+(iv) Acquisition of the Spirits Assets of Domaines Pinnacle Inc.

+(v) Acquisition of the shares, winery and assets of the Foreign Affair Winery 6

+(vi) New US Distribution Agreements.
+7

 IV.
-DESCRIPTION OF THE BUSINESS
+DESCRIPTION OF THE BUSINESS 7

-A. General
+A. General 7

 B. Related Party Transactions

 C. Risks & Risk Management

 Industry and Regulatory Consumer Consumption Patterns

-3. Distribution/Supply Chain Interruption
+Consumer Consumption Fatterns Distribution/Supply Chain Interruption

 4. Environmental Compliance

 5. Industry Consolidation

-6. Competition
+6. Corby's ability to properly complete acquisitions and subsequently integrate them may affect its

+results

-7. Credit Risk
+8. Credit Risk

-8. Exposure to Interest Rate Fluctuations
+9. Exposure to Interest Rate Fluctuations

-9. Exposure to Commodity Price Fluctuations
+10. Exposure to Commodity Price Fluctuations 11

-10. Foreign Currency Exchange Risk
+11. Foreign Currency Exchange Risk 11

-11. Third-Party Service Providers
+12. Third-Party Service Providers 11

-12. Brand Reputation and Trademark Protection
+14. Information Technology and Cyber Security

-Information Technology 14.
-Valuation of Goodwill and Intangible Assets
+15. Valuation of Goodwill and Intangible Assets 12

-15. Employee Future Benefits
+16. Employee Future Benefits 13

 D. Outlook

 E. Employees of Corby

-v DIVIDENDS .
-12
+V DIVIDENDS

 VI.
-CAPITAL STRUCTURE 13
+CAPITAL STRUCTURE

-A. Voting Class A Common Shares and Non-Voting Class B Common Shares 13
+A. Voting Class A Common Shares and Non-Voting Class B Common Shares

 VII.
-MARKET FOR SECURITIES 13
+MARKET FOR SECURITIES 14

 VIII.
-DIRECTORS AND OFFICERS 14
+DIRECTORS AND OFFICERS 16

-• A. Directors
+A. Directors

 B. Officers

-C. Shareholdings of Directors and Officers

-D. Audit Committee
+C. Shareholdings of Directors and Officers D. Audit Committee

-1. Audit Committee Charter
+Addit Committee Audit Committee Charter

 Audit Committee Composition

-Engagement of Non-Audit Services
+3. Engagement of Non-Audit Services 19

+4. External Auditors Service Fees

-E. Cease Trade Orders
+E. Cease Trade Orders 19

 IX.
-TRANSFER AGENT AND REGISTRAR
+TRANSFER AGENT AND REGISTRAR -

-X. MATERIAL CONTRACTS
+X. MATERIAL CONTRACTS 19

 XI.
-EXPERTS
+EXPERTS 21

 XII.
-ADDITIONAL INFORMATION .
-19
+ADDITIONAL INFORMATION 21

-IDIX "A" - AUDIT COMMITTEE CHARTER 20
+APPEI IDIX "A" - AUDIT COMMITTEE CHARTER 23

-I. FORWARD-LOOKING STATEMENTS
+FORWARD-LOOKING STATEMENTS

-Unless otherwise identified, all amounts in this Annual Information Form are in Canadian dollars and, unless otherwise noted, all information is given as at June 30, 2016.
+Unless otherwise identified, all amounts in this Annual Information Form are in Canadian dollars and, unless otherwise noted, all information is given as at June 30, 2018.

-This Annual Information Form contains forward-looking statements, including statements concerning possible or assumed future results of operations of Corby Spirit and Wine Limited, including the statements under the headings "Risks & Risk Management", "General Development of the Business -Three-Year History - United Kingdom Representation Agreement - Lamb's Rum" and "Acquisition of the Spirits Assets of Domaines Pinnacle Inc." Forward-looking statements typically are preceded by, followed by or include the words "believes", "expects", "anticipates", "estimates", "intends", "plans" and similar expressions as they relate to Corby Spirit and Wine Limited.
-Forward-looking statements are not guarantees of future performance.
-They involve risks and uncertainties, including, but not limited to: the impact of competition, consumer confidence and spending preferences, regulatory changes, general economic conditions, and Corby Spirit and Wine Limited's ability to attract and retain gualified employees and, as such, Corby Spirit and Wine Limited's results could differ materially from those anticipated in these forward-looking statements.
+This Annual Information Form contains forward-looking statements, including statements concerning possible or assumed future results of operations of Corby Spirit and Wine Limited, including the statements under the headings "Risks & Risk Management", "Acquisition of the Spirits Assets of Domaines Pinnacle Inc." and "Acquisition of the Foreign Affair Winery".
+Forward-looking statements typically are preceded by, followed by or include the words "believes", "expects", "anticipates", "estimates", "intends", "plans" or similar expressions as they relate to Corby Spirit and Wine Limited.
+Forward-looking statements are not guarantees of future performance, they involve risks and uncertainties, including, but not limited to: the impact of competition, the impact, and successful integration of acquisitions; business interruption; trademark infringement; consumer confidence and spending preferences; regulatory changes; general economic conditions and Corby Spirit and Wine Limited's ability to attract and retain qualified employees and, as such, Corby Spirit and Wine Limited's results could differ materially from those anticipated in these forward-looking statements.
 There can be no assurance that forward-looking statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
 Accordingly, readers should not place undue reliance on forward-looking statements.
 These factors are not intended to represent a complete list of the factors that could affect Corby Spirit and Wine Limited and other factors could also affect Corby Spirit and Wine Limited's results.
 For more information, please see the "Risks & Risk Management" section of this Annual Information Form.
 Additional factors are noted elsewhere in this Annual Information Form and in the documents incorporated by reference into this Annual Information Form.